andrew-wolfe/digital_strategy/readme.md

 How it Works
 ------------

-When the module is enabled (.install file) 3 page nodes are created: digital-strategy/progress-xml, digital-strategy/progress-json, digital-strategy/progress-jsonp.
-Menu callback items are created, digital-strategy/xml, digital-strategy/json, and digital-strategy/jsonp in the .module file.
+When the module is enabled (.install file) page nodes are created for each content type:   Digital Strategy Progess - {content type}.
+Menu callback items are created for the machine-readable types in the .module file, but not for the html version.
+The html version will be presented only as html.

-These urls provide the progress reports without the theme and with the correct content type headers.
+Machine readable URLs will be .gov/digitalstrategy.{content type}.
+The machine readable urls provide the progress reports without the theme and with the correct content type headers.
+The html version will be found at .gov/digitalstrategy/report.

 Contributing
 ------------